+catering

+ceramics

-- dress making, cloth decoration, etc. - other handcrafts
+dress making, cloth decoration, etc.

+photography

+sewing

+weaving

-- furniture and cabinet making, other woodworking
+- furniture and cabinet making, other woodworking - other handcrafts

 County.
 The County of Marin, State of California, referred to in this Development Code as "the County."

 County Boundary.
 The boundary of the unincorporated limits of the County of Marin.